athomasq/athomasq.github.io/investing/checks-and-balances.md

 ### Investing in Public

-I’ve been angel investing, off and on, for close to a decade, but it’s only in the last year or so that I’ve become more intentional and systematic about it.
-One aspect of this is more careful measurement of everything I do; and in the spirit of “building in public”, I thought I’d share some high-level portfolio stats and commentary.
+I’ve been angel investing, off and on, for close to a decade, but it’s only in the last year or so that I’ve become more serious about it.
+In the spirit of “building in public”, I thought I’d share some high-level portfolio statistics and commentary.

 See also:
 * *[Why invest in public?](/why-invest-in-public)*